eaglenature/muse-multiarray/README.md

 muse-multiarray
 ===============

-Structure of array basing on Thrust containers
+Structure of arrays template basing on device and host vectors from Thrust library.